What are the tuition fees? Which ways can you pay your tuition fees? What are the consequences of late payments?

 Mailbox: fonds VIGU Drift 6

 Students who wish to participate in international conferences, may apply for a Graduate School of Humanities Conference Grant with a maximum of 500 Euro.
-Applications can be submitted to Sven Hermans, including a short motivation.
+Applications can be submitted to the Graduate School of Humanities, including a short motivation.
 Deadlines for applications are 1 May and 1 December.
 See for more details the Conference Grant Call (pdf).

 Please note!
 Applicants who do not present at a conference do not qualify for a grant.